ax1/a1-server/README.md

 There are two ways of sending errors:

-**Using throw(number) or throw(error)**: Recommended.
+- **Using throw(number) or throw(error)**: Recommended.
 Easy to code and to reason about.
 If you want to send a response error throw the HTTP error code as a number or throw the Exception.
-Since unhandled exceptions also throw errors, for security reasons, the response text is not sent to the client (i.e: if error is ENOENT file /home/gina/server/doc/3377 you would send that in that machine there is a user "gina", and the file location of your server, etc)
+Since unhandled exceptions also throw errors, for security reasons, the response text is not sent to the client (i.e: if error is ENOENT file /home/gina/server/doc/3377 you would send that in that machine there is a user "gina", and the file location of your server, etc). **So by default, and for your safety**, the real error is not sent unless you handle the exception.

 ```javascript
 async function getItem(request, response, params) {